Updated August 2, 2026

 • Ozempic and Mounjaro excluded: These remain covered only under standard Part D for diagnoses like type 2 diabetes — not through the Bridge.

 For decades, Medicare was barred from covering weight-loss drugs outright.
-Seniors could only get GLP-1 medications like Ozempic or Wegovy through Part D if they had a qualifying medical diagnosis — type 2 diabetes, obstructive sleep apnea, or cardiovascular disease — not simply for obesity.
+Seniors could only get GLP-1 medications like Wegovy or Zepbound through Part D if they had a qualifying medical diagnosis — type 2 diabetes, obstructive sleep apnea, or cardiovascular disease — not simply for obesity.
 That changed on July 1, 2026, when the Centers for Medicare & Medicaid Services (CMS) launched the Medicare GLP-1 Bridge, a short-term demonstration built to test affordable weight-management drug access ahead of a possible permanent policy.

 This guide walks through exactly which drugs are covered, who qualifies, how to enroll, and — just as important — what the Bridge does not do, so you can decide whether it's worth pursuing with your doctor.
+If you are also exploring manufacturer support, see our Lilly Cares guide and our Mounjaro patient assistance overview.

-1. What Is the Medicare GLP-1 Bridge Program?
+What Is the Medicare GLP-1 Bridge Program?

 Unlike a normal drug benefit, the Bridge sits outside your regular Part D plan.
 Claims are processed through a single, centralized CMS payment system rather than your individual Part D insurer — which is also why the copay doesn't interact with your plan's deductible or out-of-pocket limit.

-2. Which Drugs Are Covered — and Which Aren't
+Which Drugs Are Covered — and Which Aren't

 This is the detail most seniors get wrong.
 The Bridge covers exactly three products, and only in specific formulations.